AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/tags.md

 >[!NOTE]
 >
->When you activate a page, a dialog automatically opens and enables you to activate unactivated tags belonging to the page.
+>When you activate a page, a dialog automatically opens and enables you to activate un-activated tags belonging to the page.

 ### Deactivate {#deactivate}